joshua-cooper/config-ng/README.md

 #### Blocked

-- [ ] emmylua-ls doesn't pick up some stuff (e.g. `vim.lsp.buf.format`) until
-      you go to definition on part of it. (should be fixed in next release)
 - [ ] Refresh codelens scoped per client (not currently supported in `vim.lsp.codelens.refresh`)
 - [ ] Fix c-n, c-p with 1 (or any?) match when using `fuzzy` completeopt.